daniel-mahmoodi/daniel-mahmoodi/README.md

 Here are some ideas to get you started:

 - 🔭 I’m a Nextjs Developer and Python Enthusiast.
-- 🌱I'm working as a business analyst.
+- 🌱I'm working as a FrontEnd Developer.
 - 👯 I'm looking to collaborate on StartUp Companies.

 <!-- ![Github stats](https://github-readme-stats.vercel.app/api?username=homfarnam) -->